wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 - A predetermined rate at which gas can be pre-purchased on the target chain.
 - An exchange rate for `receiverValue`.

-On every delivery there is a `refundAddress` specified on the `targetChain`.
-If the entire `maxTransactionFee` is not exhausted during the execution of `receiveWormholeMessages`, the remaining unused budget will be sent to the `refundAddress`.
+On every delivery there is a `refundAddress` and `refundChain` specified.
+If the entire `maxTransactionFee` is not exhausted during the execution of `receiveWormholeMessages`, the remaining unused budget will be used to perform a refund.
+If the `refundChain` is equal to the targetChain, then the remaining funds are simply sent to this address.
+If the `refundChain` is different than the targetChain, then the refund will trigger a cross-chain refund which is sent via the same RelayProvider, and subject to the same delivery fees.
+If the remaining refund is not sufficient to pay for a new delivery, the refund is not sent.
+In summary, _it is always cheaper to do a same-chain refund than a cross-chain refund, because a cross-chain refund initiates a second delivery internally_.

-For example, let's say that the `maxTransactionFee` for a 500k gas execution on FooChain is equal to 13 fooCoins.
-If the `deliveryOverhead` is 3 fooCoins, and `receiveWormholeMessages` only uses 250k gas during its execution, then we can expect 5 fooCoins to be sent to the `refundAddress`.

-Notably, this means that there is not a penalty for specifying a `maxTransactionFee` which is too large, so long as the RelayProvider has reasonably accurate price quotes.
-You should generally err on the side of caution when specifying a `maxTransactionFee`, as undershooting results in a Delivery Failure, whereas overshooting just results in a larger refund.
+Notably, this means that there is not a huge penalty to specifying a `maxTransactionFee` which is large, as unused funds are mostly returned.
+One point worth noting is that one aspect of the Relay Provider's pricing is the 'assetConversionBuffer', which takes a percentage of all refunds and receiverValues and awards them to the Relay Provider.
+If your selected Relay Provider has high assetConversion buffer, you should expect to have to pay more to receive the same refund amount or receiver value.

-Contrary to `maxTransactionFee`, when specifying a `receiverValue` the RelayProvider will take a percentage of the exchange as specified by the provider.
-RelayProviders also specify a maximum budget that they will support.
+RelayProviders also specify a maximum budget that they will support for a given delivery.
+If the receiverValue + maxTransactionFee exceeds the provider's maximum budget, the `send` call will revert.

 <br/>
 <br/>